 This namespace has a

-ConfigMap which contains the bootstrapping and certificate information for the Kubernetes cluster:
+ConfigMap which contains the bootstrapping and certificate configuration for the Kubernetes cluster:

 kubectl get pods -n kube-public; echo